 This free baby car seat canopy pattern is easy to make and is a great shower gift.
 You can make a beautiful car seat that will survive the washer, and several kids!
 This can be made from fleece, flannel or cotton fabric.
 Please be sure to wash flannel and cotton before sewing as it may shrink in the wash.
+Looking for a Stretchy version of a Baby Car Seat Canopy?
+You can find that free pattern here.

 You will need the following: